anvilabs/eslint-config/packages/eslint-config/README.md

 - `'@anvilabs/eslint-config/jest'` for [Jest](https://facebook.github.io/jest/) related rules
 - `'@anvilabs/eslint-config/lodash'` for [Lodash](https://lodash.com/) related rules
 - `'@anvilabs/eslint-config/script'` for usage with config files or scripts

-### Things to know

-- Running ESLint will report an error if your code does not match prettier style.
-The rule is autofixable – if you run ESLint with the `--fix` flag, your code will be formatted according to prettier style.

 ## License